 To explain conflictual peace, I examine the conflict management practices of communities of state officials in each region.
 I document the existence and effect of what I term ‘habitual dispositions’ of regional conflict management – distinct and deeply internalized knowledge and relatively automatic security practices that shape how officials understand and respond to conflict.
 Moreover, I argue, these disposition qualities of relations shape patterns of conflict and cooperation over long periods of time.
 I demonstrate that it is the habituation of particular qualities of interaction that is key to pacific patterns of regional relations.

-An abridged version of the theory, methodology, and the Southeast Asian case is published as Aarie Glas (2017), “Habits of Peace: Long-Term Regional Cooperation in Southeast Asia“ European Journal of International Relations 23(4): 833–856.
+An account of my theory, methodology, and Southeast Asian case is published as Aarie Glas (2017), “Habits of Peace: Long-Term Regional Cooperation in Southeast Asia“ European Journal of International Relations 23(4): 833–856.

-Three recent and on-going projects extend this research across four articles:
+Three recent and on-going projects extend this research:

-A. In the first,”African Union Security Culture in Practice: African Problems and African Solutions” (International Affairs, 2018, 94(5): 1121–1138), I make use of a similar practice-based framework to explore regional security practices at the African Union.
-I explain the apparent incongruity between the AU norm of ‘African Problems and African Solutions’ and the organization’s dependence on extra-regional actors.
-I contend that to understand this central norm, we should conceptualize the AU as a community of practice wherein norms are internalized and practiced in particular ways.
-I show that what appears incongruous to those external to the community is reconciled in and through practice by its members.
+A. In the first,”African Union Security Culture in Practice: African Problems and African Solutions” (International Affairs, 2018, 94(5): 1121–1138), I make use of a similar practice-based framework to understand the apparent incongruity between the AU norm of ‘African Problems and African Solutions’ and the organization’s dependence on extra-regional actors.
+I show that the AU is a community of practice wherein norms are internalized and practiced in particular ways and document how what appears incongruous to those external to the community is reconciled in and through practice by AU officials.

 B. In the second, “Norms in Practice: People-Centric Governance in ASEAN and ECOWAS” (under review), Emmanuel Balogun (Webster University) and I explore the turn to “people-centric” regional governance at the Association of Southeast Asian Nations (ASEAN) and the Economic Community of West African States (ECOWAS).
-Using a practice-based framework similar to that developed in my book project, we show that while both organizations have institutionalized the same norm for similar reasons, the officials at each organization understand and enact it different ways.
+We show that while both organizations have institutionalized the same norm for similar reasons, officials at each organization understand and enact it different ways.
 This variation is explained by the particulars of each regional community of practice.

 C. In the third project I explore variation in norms and practice of regional governance and conflict management within ASEAN.
-I am working on this issue across two related papers that remain very much works-in-progress.
-The first, “Inside and Outside the ASEAN Way: Stigma and Practice in Southeast Asia,”documents intra-ASEAN stigmatization practices.
-Here, I show that important and institutionalized ASEAN norms (e.g. non-intervention) are increasingly contested in and through practice within ASEAN.
+In “Inside and Outside the ASEAN Way: Stigma and Practice in Southeast Asia,” I document intra-ASEAN stigmatization practices.
 An early draft was presented at ISA 2018.
-The second, “Debunking the ‘ASEAN Way’: The Contested Meaning and Practice of Diplomatic Norms in Southeast Asia”, explores a similar issue with Stéphanie Martel (Queen’s University).
-Here, we rely on insights from discourse and practice theory to argue that the “ASEAN Way” is best understood as a trope, around which there is growing debate over what counts as both appropriate and competent diplomatic behaviour among its member states.
+In “Debunking the ‘ASEAN Way’: The Contested Meaning and Practice of Diplomatic Norms in Southeast Asia” Stéphanie Martel (Queen’s University) and I rely on insights from discourse and practice theory to argue that the “ASEAN Way” is best understood as a trope, around which there is growing debate over what counts as both appropriate and competent diplomatic behaviour among its member states.
 This debate pits founding members on one side, and newer members, particularly Myanmar and Cambodia, on the other.
 This working paper will be presented at ISA 2019 and AAS 2019.